ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/index.md

   <p>Greenwood supports hybrid, file-based routing, to easily create routes for your project based on the file contents of your pages directory.</p>
 </app-heading-box>

-This section will cover the various aspects of creating static and dynamic content for your project, covering:
+This section will cover the various aspects of creating static and dynamic content for your project:

 - [Routing Conventions](/docs/pages/routing/)
 - [Server Side Rendering (SSR)](/docs/pages/server-rendering/)